ikunetwork/WhitePaper/README.md

 ### Problem Statement

 Bio R&D operates in analog fashion.
-And rightfully so as patents and capital formation operate under the same analog hood, which makes it impossible for the public to realize new bio-technologies at scale.[2](./#f2) Why?
-Because of analog infrastructure that comes with significant costs in trust and liquidity.
-There is no enforceable global record of R&D data rights without fault \(litigation\).
-[3](./#f3) This causes significant inefficiencies in clinical development that only large, well-capitalized corporations can sustain.
-These coprorations then then seek rent from patients, insurance and the general public through high retail cost - the most expensive drugs in the world are for rare diseases, the smallest and most resource-limited patient populations, costing as much as $1 million+ per unit.[4](./#f4) Because of such inefficiency, scientists are incentivized to keep their data secret in hopes of a large corporation licensing their research, as opposed to collaborating with their peers in an open environment.
+And rightfully so as patents and capital formation conform under the same hood.
+Unfortunately, the patent system makes it close to impossible for the public to realize new bio-technologies at scale.[2](./#f2) Why?
+Because of its analog infrastructure and associated cost in trust and liquidity.
+There is no enforceable global record of R&D data rights without fault \(litigation\), resulting in significant inefficiencies in clinical development.
+[3](./#f3) Only large, well-capitalized corporations can sustain such inefficiencies, whom then seek rent from patients, insurance and the general public through high retail cost.
+Rare disease drugs often come with high price tags, limited human exposure, and can cost as much $1 million.[4](./#f4) Scientists are then incentivized to conceal their data in hopes of a large corporation to pursue a license to research, as opposed to to peer collaboration within the scientific communtiy.
 The result is \(i\) very limited R&D investment per capita and \(ii\) significant illiquidity as the necessary resources are firmly controlled by centralized institutions.

-Specifically, capital is nearly exclusively allocated to new molecular entities NME - molecules that have never been conceived nor had human exposure, as NME's hae a more enforceable record of data \(because they never existed before\).[5](./#f5) Unfortunately, NME's as are rather logistically difficult to achieve, requiring:
+Capital is almost exclusively allocated to new molecular entities NME - molecules never conceived nor had human exposure, as NME's are a more enforceable record of data \(because they never existed before\).[5](./#f5) Unfortunately, NME's are logistically difficult to achieve, requiring:

 * $2.6 billion in R&D spend
 * 15 years to complete clinical trials for market access